beatrizsmerino/vue-todolist/README.md

 # Vue Todolist

-`vue-todolist` is an app task management application, a very typical productivity tool.
+This repository is a **task management application**, a productivity tool created to practice and learn the `Vue` Framework.

 ![Vue Todolist](./README/videos/vue-todolist.gif)